 Another widespread real estate scam in Florida and elsewhere in the United States is that of title fraud.
 Identity theft is the focus of this article.
 In order to acquire a second loan on a property, fraudsters would generate bogus paperwork that make it seem as though they own the property.
 This is problematic because the original homeowner (the one whose identity was stolen) may wind up having to pay for the extra mortgage that was fraudulently taken up on their behalf.

 That old adage, “If it sounds too good to be true, it usually is,” applies here as well: This is a great statement to use in the context of loan scams.
 Those looking for the greatest bargain on a mortgage are the target of these real estate scams.
-However, these fraudulent loan organisations, which frequently market themselves as actual mortgage agencies, will sell guaranteed loans at a reduced price (typically a very low one) provided you pay an advance charge.
+However, these fraudulent loan organizations, which frequently market themselves as actual mortgage agencies, will sell guaranteed loans at a reduced price (typically a very low one) provided you pay an advance charge.

 If you want to keep your personal and financial information safe, go with well-known financial institutions like banks and credit unions.
 Additionally, the FTC investigates loan fraud.